 Asbestos waste is any waste, which contains more than 0.1% w/w asbestos.
 It is subject to the waste management controls set out in the Hazardous Waste (England and Wales) Regulations 2005 and the agricultural waste regulations, with most properties if more than 200kg of asbestos containing waste (500kg for agricultural asbestos waste) is removed from site then the site has to be registered as a hazardous waste producer with the Environment Agency.
 The waste must be consigned as soon as possible by a licensed haulier to a dump licensed to take asbestos.
 Your local authority should have a list of licensed haulier’s and waste dumps in you area.

-The above is only a brief guide, it is not a complete guide to Health and Safety responsibilities when dealing with asbestos containing products, for more information contact your competent contractor, or designer.
+The above is only a brief guide, it is not a complete guide to Health and Safety responsibilities when dealing with asbestos containing products, for more information contact your competent contractor, or local council.

-This is not an exhaustive list and may be further added to as more information is received.
-The below items are strongly suspected as containing asbestos cement products however this cannot be verified untill full testing is undertaken and should be viewed with that in mind.
+This list is not exhaustive and is additional to the above table.
+It may be further added to as more information is received.
+The below items are strongly suspected as containing asbestos cement products however this cannot be verified until full testing is undertaken and should be viewed with that in mind.

 Corrugated Asbestos Cement Roofing Sheets